solana-labs/solana/k8s-cluster/README.md

     --no-bootstrap
 ```

-Deploying Cluster 3/3 (and assuming we want to deploy client after these three clusters are deployed)
+Deploy Cluster 3/3 (and assuming we want to deploy client after these three clusters are deployed)
 ```
 cargo run --bin solana-k8s --
     -n greg-test